MMJ184/MMJ184/README.md

 I love the entire process of developing creative websites.
 I love the challenge of finding caches and spending time to meet new people.
 Learning how people hide things and where people are likely to look.

 My main expertise and experience in .Net and .Net api's with angular.
-.Net Diffrent architecture witch I know
+.Net Different architecture which I know
 - CQRS
 - Repository Pattern
 - MVC